pgbarletta/locuaz/docs/source/tutorialtleap.rst

 Setting up the systems
 ----------------------

+In this example, we are using DLPacker as the mutator,

 It is advisable to use a pre-equilibrated system as the starting complex for the optimization protocol.
 In general, the following guidelines can be followed for the systems preparation: